cognitedata/cognite-sdk-python/docs/source/cognite.rst

 .. note::
     The following example sets a global client configuration which will be used if no config is explicitly passed to `CogniteClient`_.
-    All examples in this documentation assume that a default configuration has been set.
+    All examples in this documentation assume that such a global configuration has been set.

 .. code:: python